harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 ### Create an outbound email action

-Search for "Email by Zapier" in the "Choose an action app" step.
+Search for **Email by Zapier** in the "Choose an action app" step.

-Hit "save and continue" on Send an outbound email.
+Hit **save and continue** on Send an outbound email.
 This will create your action step sequence and bring up the email template where we can decide what our automated email will say.

 {{< img class="image-wrapper" src="zapier-contact-form-add-outbound-email-action-step.gif" caption="Add outbound email action step" >}}